jamalsoueidan/react-redux-typescript/README.md

 2. Store/Users
 3. etc

-Inside each folder we have 4 files, or more depending on how big the reducers become.
+Inside each folder we have 4 files, or more depending on how big-fat the reducers become.

 1. actions.ts
 2. index.ts
 3. reducers.ts
 4. types.ts

-If we have too many actions or reducers we can split them up in folders.
+If we have many actions or reducers we can split them up in folders.

 1. Actions/index.ts
 2. Actions/LoadUsers.ts